 A hit-and-run accident occurs when the at-fault driver causes an injury or death, then leaves the crash scene.
 These cases can result in significant damages for victims and their families that must be dealt with in civil court after any potential criminal proceedings have been completed.

 What Should I Do After a Hit-and-Run?

-If you were the victim of a hit-and-run, you should reach out immediately to The Virginia Trial Group.
-Our lawyers can help you by working with doctors and the police, your own insurance company, and other investigators to find the hit-and-run driver who fled the scene of the accident and help you get justice.
+If you were a hit-and-run victim, you should immediately reach out to The Virginia Trial Group.
+Our lawyers can help you by working with doctors and the police, your insurance company, and other investigators to find the hit-and-run driver who fled the accident scene and help you get justice.
 In addition, you may need assistance with your medical bills, paying other expenses while out of work, making decisions for the future, and getting compensation for your injuries.